Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Coordinate transformations and the set-up

 Let us first recall sets of coordinates suitable for the future or the past light cone regions of a $(1+1)$ dimensional Minkowski spacetime (see \cite{Crispino:2007eb}).
 In particular, for an observer confined in the future light cone region \cite{Olson:2010jy, Quach:2021vzo}, the coordinate relations are

 where

 $(t,z)$ are the Minkowski coordinates, and $(\eta,\zeta)$ are the coordinate choice for future light cone ($FLC$).
-One can notice that the above coordinate transformation is bounded in the future region.
-This is evident from the constraint $c^2\,t^2-z^2=c^4\,a^{-2}\,e^{2a\,\eta/c}$, which also indicates $t>0$ for the above scenario as $c/a$ is a positive quantity.
-At the same time, the coordinates suitable for an observer in the past light cone ($PLC$), are given by
+It is to be noted that in the above expression $c$ corresponds to the speed of light in vacuum, and $a$ is another real-positive parameter which has the dimension of acceleration.
+Therefore, $a/c$ has the dimension of inverse time or frequency.
+One can notice that the above coordinate transformation \eqref{fig:SD-Kasner} is bounded in the future region.
+This is evident from the constraint $c^2\,t^2-z^2=c^4\,a^{-2}\,e^{2a\,\eta/c}$, which indicates to $t>0$.
+We would also like to mention that for an observer at $z=0$ in the light cone region, the proper time $\tau$ is related to the conformal time $\eta$ via the relation $\tau=(c/a)\,e^{a\eta/c}$.
+Thus, the parameter $a$, more specifically $a/c$, acts as a scaling between the proper and conformal times.
+In fact, the coordinate transformation of Eq. \eqref{eq:CT-F} results in a metric that is analogous to the Milne Universe (see \cite{book:Birrell}), where $a$ mimics the scale factor.